 Hotel California Guitar Tabs

 You can view and download my free Hotel California Guitar Solo Tabs PDF file here.
 This file is just an interpretation of some select song parts.
 You may only use it for private study, scholarship, or research.
+You may also want to work with the native Hotel California Guitar Pro 6 file.

 Official, Complete Guitar Tab